synthmind-io/kubernetes-infrastructure/docs/implementation-status.md

 4. **Zero-trust security** - VPN + SSO + network policies
 5. **Full automation** - GitOps-driven with minimal manual intervention
 6. **Cost optimized** - Mixed cloud/bare metal for best price/performance
+7. **Automated DNS management** - External DNS with Route53 for all clusters

 This implementation provides a production-ready, secure, and cost-effective Kubernetes platform on Hetzner infrastructure with enterprise-grade features typically found in much more expensive solutions.